mhalbritter/graal-native-image-analysis/README.md

 ![](img/size-methods-plot.png)

 This chart shows how the executable size changes in relation to the number of methods included in `reflect-config.json`.
-The more methods we include, the bigger the image size.
+The more methods we include, the bigger the executable size.
 Details can be found in the [reflection-plot](reflection-plot/) directory.

 ### no-reflection-many-big-classes vs simple-reflection-many-big-classes